 Another common issue for project managers to address is the supporting technology.

 But there is often a lack of consistency.
-And each team finds themselves using whichever tools they see best fitting their own requirements.
+And each team finds themselves using whichever tools they see best fits their own requirements.

 Project Managers in software development often find themselves looking to grow and expand their teams to include other internal teams, external teams and sub-contractors in order to meet the demands of a growing business.